dumrelu/ThreadPool/README.md

 ==========

 ##Description
 A simple to use thread pool implemented in C using pthread.

-##Task components
+The thread pool executes tasks using a number of threads.

+##The task
 The thread pool executes tasks(data structures of type [task_t](https://github.com/dumrelu/ThreadPool/blob/master/src/task/task.h)).
-The task has **3** major components:
+The task has **4** major components:

 1. An _argument_.
 2. A _work function_.
 3. A _priority_.
+4. An _ID_.

 ###The argument
 The _argument_ is an object of type [argument_t](https://github.com/dumrelu/ThreadPool/blob/master/src/task/task.h) and it's used to send data to the _work function_.
 It has **3** components: